mlflow/mlp-regression-example/README.md

-# MLflow Recipe Regression Example
+# MLflow Pipelines Regression Example
 This repository serves as an example project for the [MLflow Regression Pipeline](https://mlflow.org/docs/latest/pipelines.html#regression-pipeline).